FixelAlgorithmsTeam/FixelCourses/AIProgram/Resources.md

  - [What Does It Mean that Deep Learning is NoN Parametric](https://lernapparat.de/statistics-deep-learning-nonparametric) - The regularization point of view on a Neural Network.
  - [Machine (Deep) Learning Articles](https://github.com/christianversloot/machine-learning-articles) - A set of Markdown posts on applications and theory in Machine Learning.
 Focused on Deep Learning.
  - [A Guide to Convolution Arithmetic for Deep Learning](https://arxiv.org/abs/1603.07285) - A visual deep overview of the Math of Convolution operations.
+ - [Label Smoothing Mathematics](https://leimao.github.io/blog/Label-Smoothing) - A deep dive into the mathematics of Label Smoothing.

 ### Computer Vision